mdaashir/PythonFunProjects/README.md

 - [Tester.py](Tester.py): Brief description of what this script does.
 - [Trail.py](Trail.py): Brief description of what this script does.
 - [try.py](try.py): Brief description of what this script does.
-- [waterbucket.py](waterbucket.py): Brief description of what this script does.
+- [waterbucket.py](waterbucket.py): Python script simulates a water bucket puzzle game where the player must measure exactly 4 liters using an 8L, 5L, and 3L bucket through filling, emptying, and pouring actions.
 - [welcome.py](welcome.py): Brief description of what this script does.
 - [zigzag.py](zigzag.py): Python script to generate a back-and-forth horizontal animation of asterisks.